• Home

 Our minimum budget is $600,000 total.
 This will allow us to successfully produce and market our six episodes.
 Note: Our budget has substantial line items for insurance, and for security - given the edgy nature of some of our exciting shoots.

-us to pursue a higher caliber of name talent and direct more of the budget toward the camera, lighting, and production design departments, which will be instrumental in creating a high-quality product.
+Our preferred budget is $750,000.
+This increased funding will allow us to pursue a higher caliber of name talent and direct more of the budget toward the camera, lighting, and production design departments, which will be instrumental in creating a high-quality product.

 Either budget will include the breakdown below: